sofiamejiamuro/budget-administration/README.md

 ### Project Objetives

-- **Topic**: Work with classes and methods.
+**Topic**: Work with classes and methods.
-- **Outcome**:
+**Outcome**:

-  [ ] 1.
+- [ ] 1.
 User have to enter a valid budget, that is a number > 0 , in a prompt

-  [ ] 2.
+- [ ] 2.
 Entered budget should be shown on presupuesto and restante fields

-  [ ] 3.
+- [ ] 3.
 Add gasto and cantidad and printed them in a list

-  [ ] 4.
+- [ ] 4.
 When added a new gasto, show a confirm response to the user

-  [ ] 5.
+- [ ] 5.
 Substract the new gasto from the restante, budget always mantains its value

-  [ ] 6.
+- [ ] 6.
 When the restante is less than the 50% of the gasto turn the field into yellow

-  [ ] 7.
+- [ ] 7.
 When the restante is less than the 75% of the gasto turn the field into red

-  [ ] 8.
+- [ ] 8.
 When the restante is 0 show a field telling the user.

-  [ ] 9.
+- [ ] 9.
 When the budget is over, block the form to add new gastos

-  [ ] 10.
+- [ ] 10.
 The user can delete gastos from the budget and the restante field always get updated

 ### Solving the problem